music-lover-star/exercise-sheet-07/README.md

 # About
-This repository contains the classes needed for solving PSE WS 22/23 excercise sheet 7.
+This repository contains the classes needed for solving excercise sheet 7.

 The sheet has a presence and a homework part.